 Don’t forget to ask [CCO name] about a dentist, mental health provider, and pharmacy.

-[CCO to provide information regarding how someone selects or is assigned a primary care dentist (PCD), Pharmacy
+[CCO to provide information regarding how someone selects or is assigned (and if there are limits on how often member can change) the following:

+Primary care dentist (PCD), please modify the PCD language below, if needed

+Pharmacy

 Mental Health Provider. ]

 Each member of your family must have a dentist that will be their primary care dentist (PCD).
 You will go to your PCD for most of your dental care needs.
 Your PCD will send you to a specialist if you need to go to one.